kishorkadam217/PythonScriptsForBeginners/README.md

 Method:
 1. Fork the repo
-2. Create your file:  NameOfTheTask.py (If multiple files combine them in a folder)
+2. Create your file:  NameOfTheTask.py (If multiple files combine them in a one folder)
 3. Send a PR
 4. Happy Hacking